Who is at Fault in a Left Turn Accident in Arkansas?

 Proving Fault

 Proving fault in a left-hand turn accident in Arkansas can be difficult.
-Without a proper investigation, you may be assigned fault mistakenly.
+Without a proper investigation, you may be assigned a fault mistakenly.
 As such, police reports can be invaluable after a crash.
 The officer on the scene will speak to eyewitnesses and review the damage to determine who is to blame.
 This can go a long way towards helping you and your attorney collect the money you need from the “at-fault” driver’s insurance company.

 Unfortunately, sometimes these police reports are not always accurate.
 If you believe that you have been assigned blame for an accident you did not cause, it is important to speak to an experienced Arkansas car accident lawyer immediately.
 Your lawyer will need to thoroughly investigate the accident to build a case establishing clear liability.